Warblefly/MultimediaTools-mingw-w64/README.md

 Supporting the cross-compilation of the very versatile FFmpeg utilities under mingw-w64, Zeranoe and others publish a set of patches and a build script to, first, compile a working mingw-w64 environment on a POSIX system, then compile a very full FFmpeg and associated libraries and utilities within mingw-w64 ready for installation on a Windows 64-bit system.

-With grateful thanks to Zeranoe and other developers, I have extended this build system for my own purposes.
+With grateful thanks to the Zeranoe and other developers especially Roger Pack, I have extended this build system for my own purposes.
 At first, this was developed using the Cygwin compatibility suite for Windows, but now it is developed on GNU/Linux.

 HOW TO